-Lastly I wish to thank all of the Board for their efforts over the last year.
-I would like particularly to acknowledge the vast amount of time and effort put in by our Secretary Dorothy Morrison and our Treasurer Jo Shannon.
-I would also like to recognise the work of Barb Pyle and the other members of the Sponsorship and Marketing Committees.
-Much of the legwork in this area is now carried out by our staff members Lucinda and Nicki.
+Lastly I wish to thank all of the Board Directors for their efforts over the last year.
+I would like particularly to acknowledge the vast amount of time and effort put in by our Secretary Dorothy Morrison, and our Treasurer Jo Shannon.
+I would also like to recognise the work of Barb Pyle and the other members of the Sponsorship and Marketing committees.

-As Chairman I have been proud to be associated with an outstanding success story and look forward to its continuation.
-Your support for this venture has strengthened our community and we will be able to do even more in the future now that we have achieved a solid base to build on.
+As Chairman, I am proud to be associated with this outstanding success story and look forward to its continuation.
+Your support for this venture has strengthened our communities and we will be able to do even more in the future now that we have achieved a solid base to build on.

-Andrew Randell Chairman
+Andrew Randell